dvershinin/ngx_dynamic_etag/README.md

 ## Caveats first!

-This module is a real hack: it calls a header filter from a body filter, etc.
+This module is a real hack: it calls a header filter from a body filter, etc. It works, but in its current form, *not* production-ready.

-The original author abandoned it, [having to say](https://github.com/kali/nginx-dynamic-etags/issues/2):

- > It never really worked.

-I largely rewrote it to deal with existing obvious faults, but the key part with buffers, which, myself being old, I probably wil l never understand, is untouched.

-To be reliable, the module has to read entire response and take a hash of it.
-Reading entire response is against NGINX lightweight design.
-I am not sure whether the buffer part waits for the entire response.

-Having said that, the tests which I added showcase that this whole stuff works!
+See "Technical Limitations" at the bottom of this page.

 Note that the `HEAD` requests will not have any `ETag` returned, because we have no data to play with, since NGINX rightfully discards body for this request method.